 This one year PGCE primary course is divided into 2 sections.

-The first part, from September to February half term consists of school based professional practice in your first placement school.
+The first part, from September to December half term, consists of school based professional practice in your first placement school.
 Your week will be comprised of: 3 days of school based training, 1 day at a SSELP SD training day and 1 day at Sheffield Hallam University.
 However, for some weeks of your training you will be in school full time.

-The second part from February to June, consists of school based professional practice in your second placement school.
-Here, you will attend a different SSELP SD school as well as attend the SSELP SD training days and university and have the opportunity to visit KS2 and a Special Needs provider.
+The second part from January to June, consists of school based professional practice in your second placement school.
+Here, you will attend a different SSELP SD school as well as attend the SSELP SD training days and university and have the opportunity to visit KS3 and a Special Needs provider.